skwp/dotfiles/README.md

  Utils

+ * greplace - use :Gsearch to find across many files, replace inside the changes, then :Greplace to do a replace across all matches
  * ConqueTerm - embedded fully colorful shell inside your vim
  * vim-ruby-conque - helpers to run ruby,rspec,rake within ConqueTerm - use \rr (ruby), \ss (rspec), \ll (rspec line), \RR (rake)
  * vim-markdown-preview - :Mm to view your README.md as html